 "No, thank you."

 “Well, then, please."
 He picked up his cup and sipped.
 She followed suit, glad that her hand wasn't shaking.
 And why should it be?
 They understood each other and she knew she had passed the test, for whatever purpose it may have been posed.

-"Are you really fluent in English?" he asked in fluent English.
-"Forgive my asking, but I've found that fluency is relative where our people are concerned."
+"Are you really fluent in English?" he asked in English.
+"Forgive my asking, but I've found that fluency is relative where many of our people are concerned."

 "I don't think I am," she replied in English